-Companies find themselves in a constant battle to attract and retain the best talent in today's competitive job markets.
+Companies find themselves constantly battling to attract and retain the best talent in today's competitive job markets.
 However, it's not just enough to attract the best employees; it's equally important to retain them.
 When companies don't prioritize employee retention, they are more likely to suffer from voluntary turnover, which costs most U.S. businesses $1 trillion every year.

-The turnover cost covers direct replacement costs and indirect costs such as lost productivity and time, temporary coverage, and training a new employee.
+The turnover cost covers direct replacement costs and indirect costs such as lost productivity and time, temporary coverage, and new employee training.
 These turnover costs can be expensive for any business leader and can eventually kill their business.
 An HR leader may ask, "what can I do to mitigate these turnover costs and improve employee retention within my company?"
 Great question!
-Besides creating a healthy and attractive company culture, you can go further by using pulse surveys for employees.
+Besides creating a healthy and attractive company culture, you can go further by using employee pulse surveys.

 In this four-part resource guide, we will present everything you need to know about employee pulse surveys.

 As the name implies, an employee pulse survey checks the "pulse" of employees, and its result indicates if the company is in a healthy or unhealthy state.
 Pulse surveys help HR leaders collect information and regularly assess employees' feelings about their jobs and the company, especially on operational or strategic issues.
 These surveys measure employee satisfaction, loyalty, and employee engagement, and they provide companies with the data they need to make informed and proactive decisions.

 Most HR departments have traditionally relied on formal, large-scale surveys to gauge employees' feelings.
 While these, often annual, employee surveys are far from extinct, they are clearly on the decline because they are too lengthy, provide outdated data, and have little impact since the actions taken tend to be reactive.
 Such issues with annual surveys have led to the rising popularity of employee pulse surveys, and as a result, we believe every company should use pulse surveys.